 I’m interested in a Neck Lift.
 What should I do next?

 If you believe that you may be interested in neck lift, or facial plastic surgery contact Dr. Corey’s office in Scottsdale today to make a neck lift consultation appointment!
-At his Scottsdale office, Dr. Corey offers two types of neck lift consultations: an individual consultation which costs $75 or, if you live out of the area, an online consultation which is free.
+The initial consultation fee is $125.
 In the days before your consultation, write down all your questions and concerns and make sure to bring them to your consultation meeting so Dr. Corey can address them.